Mohamed-Saber-97/java17-ocp-study-notes/Basics-Of-Java-Programming.md

 ## The Java Ecosystem

-* Java programs are compiled to bytecode that is interpreted by the JVM.
+* Java programs are compiled into bytecode, which is interpreted by the JVM (Java Virtual Machine).
-* The specification of the bytecode is architecture neutral, meaning it is independent of any hardware architecture.
+* The bytecode specification is architecture-neutral, meaning it is independent of any hardware architecture.
-* Java does not have a preprocessor, and it does not allow pointer handling, user-defined operator overloading, or multiple class inheritance.
+* Java does not have a preprocessor, and it does not allow pointer handling, user-defined operator overloading, or multiple inheritance of classes.
-* The JVM can dynamically load class libraries from the local file system as well as from machines on the network, when those libraries are needed at runtime.
+* The JVM can dynamically load class libraries from the local file system as well as from networked machines when those libraries are needed at runtime.
-* The language does not allow direct access to memory.
-A bytecode verifier determines whether any untrusted code loaded in the JVM is safe.
+* Java does not allow direct memory access.
+A bytecode verifier checks whether untrusted code loaded into the JVM is safe.
-* The sandbox model is used to confine and execute any untrusted code, limiting the damage that such code can cause.
+* The sandbox model is used to contain and execute untrusted code, limiting the potential damage it can cause.
-* The JIT monitors the program at runtime to identify performance-critical bytecode (called hotspots) that can be optimized.
-Such code is usually translated to machine code to boost performance.
+* The JIT (Just-In-Time) compiler monitors the program at runtime to identify performance-critical bytecode (called hotspots), which can then be optimized.
+Typically, such code is translated into machine code to improve performance.

 ## Classes